SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### 2) In hypothesis testing, the type I error corresponds to:

 <choice id="chap1_theo2">
-<opt text="the probability of rejecting null hypothesis when null hypothesis is true."correct="true"> 👍
+<opt text="The probability of rejecting the null hypothesis when the null hypothesis is true."correct="true"> 👍
 </opt>
-<opt text="the probability of not rejecting null hypothesis when null hypothesis is false."> No, this is the type II error.
+<opt text="The probability of not rejecting the null hypothesis when the null hypothesis is false."> No, this is the type II error.
 </opt>
-<opt text="the probability of accepting the null hypothesis when alternative hypothesis is true."> No... and we can never "accept" the null hypothesis!
+<opt text="The probability of accepting the null hypothesis when the alternative hypothesis is true."> No... and we can never "accept" the null hypothesis!
 </opt>
 </choice>